bayesia logo

 • There’s an option to to send out invitation emails to the SMEs.

-• In terms of qualitative knowledge elicitation, specifically the qualitative segment of the Delphi Method, you can now utilize the Assessment Editor to produce Notes directly on the Graph Panel, derived from the comments provided by experts.
+• In terms of qualitative knowledge elicitation, specifically the qualitative segment of the Delphi Method, you can now utilize Generate Notes from Comments in the Assessment Editor to produce Notes directly on the Graph Panel, derived from expert comments collected in BEKEE.

-• When eliciting a node, its current distribution can be dispatched as a prior to all experts in BEKEE, serving as an alternative to the default uniform distribution.
+• Send Priors: When eliciting the probability distribution of a node, Send Priors allows dispatching its current distribution as a prior to all experts in BEKEE, serving as an alternative to the default uniform distribution.

 • Node Contextual Menu: